modular/modular/KGEN/docs/public/programming-manual.md

 ### `@register_passable` Struct Decorator

-As described above, the default fundamental model for working with values is that they live in memory so they have identity, which means they are passed indirectly to and from functions (equivalently, they are passed 'by reference' at the machine level).
-This is great for types that cannot be moved, and is a good safe default for large objects or things with expensive copy operations.
+As described above, the default model for working with values is they live in memory so they have an identity, which means they are passed indirectly to and from functions (equivalently, they are passed 'by reference' at the machine level).
+This is great for types that cannot be moved, and is a safe default for large objects or things with expensive copy operations.
-However, it is really inefficient for tiny things like a single integer or floating point number!
+However, it is inefficient for tiny things like a single integer or floating point number!

 To solve this, Mojo allows structs to opt-in to being passed in a register